 1. Ambition: Pioneers of public infrastructure thought far beyond existing assumptions about what was possible.
 No-one had moved liquid in the quantities Edwin Chadwick envisaged.
 Laying rails all over Britain’s rugged terrain created engineering challenges that in some cases weren’t solved until lines converged on a gorge, with inventions like box girder bridges coming at the last minute.

 2. Opposition: Political intervention raises hackles.
-When officialdom claimed the right to legislate rules for skyways it was widely seen as overreach.
+When politicians claimed the right to legislate rules for skyways it was seen as overreach.
 Why shouldn’t the early airlines run air traffic control rather than be forced into an official system equally open to newcomers?
 Opponents of “government roads” made their point with pickaxed potholes.
 Water companies bought control of newspapers to attack the public option, even after it was law.

 4. Bipartisan progress: “Penny Postage” proposed by school teacher Rowland Hill, started its legislative journey in a British Tory government.
 After an election, rivals The Whigs continued it to fruition.
 Mass delivery of letters isn’t ideological.